siyasathaye/power-outage-analysis/README.md

 ##### Does missingness depend on outage cause?

-To explore whether the missingness of CUSTOMERS.AFFECTED depends on CAUSE.CATEGORY, we first compared missingness proportions among every different outage cause.
+To explore whether the missingness of `'CUSTOMERS.AFFECTED'` depends on `'CAUSE.CATEGORY'`, we first compared missingness proportions among every different outage cause.

 Several patterns stand out.
 For example, intentional attack and fuel supply emergency outages have a noticeably higher proportion of missing customer counts, while categories like severe weather tend to have more complete data.
 This suggested that missingness may not be random but in fact related to certain causes.